Complete Guide for 2026

 Can You Combine Tuition Assistance With Other Aid?

-- Federal Pell Grants: Need-based grants that don't require repayment
+• Federal Pell Grants (need-based grants that don't require repayment)

-- State grants: Many states offer education grants for residents
+• State grants for residents

-Service Commitments and Repayment Obligations
+Service Commitments

-- Some employers waive repayment for involuntary termination (layoffs)
+Repayment is often prorated — you owe more if you leave sooner.
+Some employers waive repayment for involuntary termination (layoffs).

 Tax Implications: What You Need to Know

-Section 127 (Tax-Free Up to $5,250)
+Section 127 — Tax-Free Up to $5,250

-- Should not appear in Box 1 of your W-2
+• Should not appear in Box 1 of your W-2

-- Applies to undergraduate AND graduate education
+• Applies to both undergraduate and graduate education

-- No requirement that courses be job-related
+• No requirement that courses be job-related

-Above $5,250 (Taxable as Wages)
+Above $5,250 — Taxable as Wages

-- Any assistance above $5,250 is treated as taxable income
+• Any assistance above $5,250 is treated as taxable income

-- Must be included in your W-2 wages
+• Must be included in your W-2 wages

-- Subject to income tax withholding
+• Subject to income tax withholding

-- Exception: If courses are job-related and meet IRS "working condition fringe benefit" requirements, additional amounts may be excludable under Section 132
+• Exception: If courses are job-related and meet IRS "working condition fringe benefit" requirements under Section 132, additional amounts may be excludable

 Why So Few Employees Use Tuition Assistance

 Despite the availability of education benefits, only 2% of eligible employees actually participate.
-Here's why—and how to overcome these barriers:
+Here's why — and how to overcome these barriers:

-| Barrier | Solution |
+Barrier Solution

-| Lack of Awareness - 60% don't know benefits exist | Check your benefits portal today.
-Don't assume you don't have it. |
+Lack of Awareness — 60% don't know benefits exist Check your benefits portal today.
+Don't assume you don't have it.

-| Complex Application Process - Multiple approval steps deter participation | Use this guide to navigate the process step-by-step.
-HR can help. |
+Complex Application Process — multiple approval steps deter participation Use this guide to navigate the process step-by-step.
+HR can help.

-| Upfront Payment Required - Reimbursement models require out-of-pocket costs | Look for prepaid programs or use 0% APR credit cards for short-term financing. |
+Upfront Payment Required — reimbursement models require out-of-pocket costs Look for prepaid programs or use a 0% APR credit card for short-term financing.

-| Time Constraints - Balancing work, family, and school feels overwhelming | Choose online programs.
-Most working adults complete degrees in 6-8 hours/week. |
+Time Constraints — balancing work, family, and school feels overwhelming Choose online programs.
+Most working adults complete degrees in 6–8 hours/week.

-| Service Commitment Concerns - Fear of being "locked in" | View it as an investment in your career, not a trap.
-Your degree is portable. |
+Service Commitment Concerns — fear of being "locked in" View it as an investment in your career, not a trap.
+Your degree is portable.

-| Unclear Program Terms - Confusion about what's covered | Request written policy details from HR and ask specific questions. |
+Unclear Program Terms — confusion about what's covered Request written policy details from HR and ask specific questions.

 Choosing the Right Degree Program